Genevieve "Genny" J. Martini, 88, of Old Forge, died Saturday at home. She was the widow of the late Nino J. Martini, who died Feb. 21, 2011.

 Funeral arrangements have been entrusted to the Louis V. Ciuccio Funeral Home, 145 Moosic Road, Old Forge.
 Memorial Contributions may be made to St. Joseph's Center, Scranton, or Second Century Endowment Fund, a charitable organization that the Martini family supported generously for decades.

-To plant a tree in memory of Genevieve Martini, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Genevieve Martini, please visit our Tree Store